magalhini/blog/content/2020-year-in-review/index.md

 ## Reading 📚

 One would think that I read so much more this year, given you-know-what, but turns out some activities have gotta give when you spend all of your time running, biking, looking at furniture online, and contemplating the doom of civilization.
-I'm writing another separate review of my books of 2020, but here's a list of everything that I've read this year:
+I'm writing another separate review of my books of 2020, so for now here's a list of everything that I've read this year, and my personal rating:

 - The Pocket Thich Nhat Hanh, by **Thich Nhat Hanh**